New York City Workers’ Compensation Attorneys

 Established NYC Attorneys with a Long History of Helping Workers

-At Schotter Millican, we truly care about educating and serving injured workers throughout the NYC area.
+At Schotter Millican, we truly care about educating and serving injured workers throughout NYC.
 We recognize that the system often favors employers, insurance companies, and other powerful entities.
-Our goal is to level the playing field and serve as a voice for the injured.
-We have a long history of representing injured New Yorkers, including longstanding connections with numerous MTA and labor unions.
-We are proudly pro-worker and pro-labor, and our team is ready to fight tirelessly to maximize your recovery.
+Our workers' compensation law firm's goal is to level the playing field and serve as a voice for the injured.

 -